philrz/super/docs/language/functions/grok.md

 {{% tip "Note" %}}

-If you absolutely require features of Logstash's Grok that are not currently present in SuperPipe, you can create a Logstash-based preprocessing pipeline that uses its
+If you absolutely require features of Logstash's Grok that are not currently present in SuperSQL, you can create a Logstash-based preprocessing pipeline that uses its
 [Grok filter plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html)
-and send its output as JSON to SuperPipe.
+and send its output as JSON to SuperSQL.
 Issue [super/3151](https://github.com/brimdata/super/issues/3151) provides some tips for getting started.
 If you pursue this approach, please add a comment to the issue describing your use case or come talk to us on